What Causes Teeth

 - For one-hour dental-office whitening, it is up to the dentist to make sure that the gums and exposed root surfaces are protected.
 IF YOU HAVE ANY PAIN during a one-hour dental-office whitening treatment, TELL THEM!

 - Make sure you are getting a high quality whitening gel with a good formula!
-The only ones I recommend are from KoR Whitening and WyTen Technology, which are dentist-supplied gels, and the SNOW home whitening system.
-Here's a link to a great deal at Amazon:
+The only ones I recommend are from KöR Whitening and WyTen Technology, which are dentist-supplied gels, and the SNOW home whitening system.
+That's a link to a great deal directly at the SNOW website.

-These are all safe and effective teeth whitening gels with minimal sensitivity.
+These three gels are all safe and effective teeth whitening systems with minimal sensitivity.

 Other teeth whitening side effects are limited to the occasional chalky white flecks appearing on the tooth enamel.
 This is caused by dehydration of the enamel, and it will go away within a day or two.